Financial

 Washington Senior Property Tax Relief Guide

-Washington has no state income tax, so property tax is the bill that hits retirees hardest, and the state's senior exemption is one of the most valuable in the country.
+Washington has no state income tax, so property tax is the bill that hits retirees hardest, and the state's senior exemption is built to blunt it.

 9 min read